SAP-samples/teched2025-AD160/exercises/ex1/README.md

 First it will call the list_functionality tool.
 Second it will call the get_functionality_details.
 Probably the cds-mcap is used for the search_model tool

+Create a Fiori elements list report on top for the risks. add additional Fiori Elements pages for customer, address, incidentmessages, status and urgency.
+Add the incidentsmessages to the details of the incidents